mikejsavage/yougram/README.md

 Yougram should run on arbitrarily bad hardware.
 Probably don't enable the AI features on a Raspberry Pi.

-The yougram binary is around 15MB, which is very embarassing for software that does almost nothing.
+The yougram binary is around 25MB.
+The optional Moondream AI model is 2GB.
-The moondream AI model is 2GB.
-The geocoding database is ?MB.
-The PMTiles map data is ?MB.

 ## Security